ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/docs/README.md

 ## Making Correlation Maps

+First, we must calculate the correlation functions.
+There are two arguments to the `GetCorrFuncs` routine:
+- pairs: a list of pairs of antennas to be correlated together, with pair indices (as keys) to their respective antennas (as values)
+- interpolated waveforms: a std::map of interpolated waveforms, with antenna numbers as keys and waveforms as values

+And one optional argument:
+- whether or not to apply hilbert smoothing to the correlation function

 There are three arguments to the `GetInterferometricMap` routine:
-- waveforms: a map of antennas (as keys) to their waveforms (as values)
+- pairs: a list of pairs of antennas to be correlated together, with pair indices (as keys) to their respective antennas (as values)
-- radius: a map of pair indices (as keys) to their respective antennas (as values)
+- correlation functions: a vector of correlation functions for each pair
 - solution: what solution hypothesis to assume (direct or reflected/refracted)

 We use C++ maps to make handling things easier.
 Maps are much